Skiddle/web-api/README.md

 **imagefilter:** (bool, optional) Find only events which have an image attached

-**description:** (bool, optional) Passing this parameter will mean that your results will contain artist and genre information for each event as well as the full event description
+**description:** (bool, optional) Passing this parameter will mean that your results will contain artist and genre information for each event

 **minDate:** (string, optional) Find events on or after this date.
 Format as YYYY-MM-DD